jnozzi/cocoadev.com/SiteContent/General/DarkOpaqueFloatingWindows.markdown

 I've noticed a lot of dark opaque floating windows showing up in applications lately.
 For those of you who don't know which ones I'm talking about just launch iPhoto choose an image and click on the adjust button.
 I've searched and searched and can't seem to find any direction on building something like that.
-Is it a subclassed [[NSWindow]], or is it something completely custom?
-I've seen it it in more applications than just Apple's (including Panic's "Coda") and so that suggests to me that it might be matter of subclassing an [[NSWindow]] and init-ing it with the proper parameters.
+Is it a subclassed General/NSWindow, or is it something completely custom?
+I've seen it it in more applications than just Apple's (including Panic's "Coda") and so that suggests to me that it might be matter of subclassing an General/NSWindow and init-ing it with the proper parameters.
 If someone could point me in the right direction I would appreciate it.

 ----
 Like these?